-The first step to outsourcing is to recognize where you need help in your business and to distinguish which tasks are draining your time, so that your time can be used much more effectively doing something else.
-Before you go for every single bookkeeping and accounting outsourcing task that you don’t like or particularly enjoy, it’s important to look at how cost effective that would be.
-As the business owner, you want to be spending 80% of your time on the 20% of activities that provide you with the biggest return.
+The first step to outsourcing is to recognize where you need help in your business and to distinguish which tasks are draining your time so that your time can be used much more effectively doing something else.
+Before you go for every single bookkeeping and accounting outsourcing task that you don’t like or particularly enjoy, it’s important to look at how cost-effective that would be.
+As a business owner, you want to be spending 80% of your time on the 20% of activities that provide you with the biggest return.

-Familiarize yourself with the skills that you are about to outsource
+Familiarize with the Bookkeeping tasks that you are about to outsource

 Create your internal outsourcing process – set objectives, deadlines and your measure for success